Dekr0/Dekr0/tomd.md

   - Fold all items
 - Focus on a bank viewer when users try to load the same file.
 - Allow to duplicate a bank viewer (only visually)

+#### Bugs

+- Async. race between record change caused by users' input and scheduled record writing
+  - Record writing is scheduled but it takes a long time.
+Meanwhile, users cause record change in the UI.

 ## HD2 Audio Modding Tool (Legacy)